1. Leasehold vs Freehold

 High-end areas with appreciative development in the future are obviously valued more.
 One example includes the rezoning of land in Section 13 of Petaling Jaya from industrial use to commercial use.
 As a result of this shift, the value of this location spiked up.

 The availability of land for expansion plays a part in property value.
-With vacant land in urban areas diminishing, for example in Klang Valley and general increase in population, land prices are rising.
+With vacant land in urban areas diminishing, for example in Klang Valley, and a general increase in population, land prices are rising.